GBLille/CASP16-CAPRI_MassiveFold_Data/README.md

 They rely on the csv files also located in the folder, which contain all the direct download links.
 The content of each csv is also listed below.

+***N.B***: in case of error downloading a file, remove this file and run the script again; it will only download the missing files.

 ### CASP Monomeric MassiveFold full data